 - Contributory Aged Parent: the main visa applicant must be over 65.5 years of age, can be applied for onshore

-- Non-Contributory Parent and Aged Parent: the equivalent of the above but with lower application costs (but note the processing times!)
+- Non-Contributory Parent and Aged Parent: the equivalent of the above but with lower application costs (NB: but significant processing times!)

 Pros & Cons:The positives and negatives of each visa option should be weighed up against the individuals circumstances.
 For example: